This soft and fluffy Cherokee fry bread is a delicious treat that means a lot to me. They're versatile, filling, and so easy to make!

 Again, this is a personal choice.
 That said, soft and fluffy has always been a winner in my books.
 It makes it easier to convert into a sweet treat, Indian tacos, and more.

-You can also top it with seasoned taco meat, lettuce, cheese, and your other favorite taco toppings for an Indian taco (basically an open faced taco).
+You can also top it with seasoned taco meat, lettuce, cheese, and your other favorite taco toppings for an Indian taco (basically an open-faced taco).
+My school served it with chili and cheese once a week.

 📖 Recipe